Forester

-A forester is a person who practises forestry, the science, art, and profession of managing forests.
+A forester is a person who practises forest management and forestry, the science, art, and profession of managing forests.
 Foresters engage in a broad range of activities including ecological restoration and management of protected areas.
 Foresters manage forests to provide a variety of objectives including direct extraction of raw material, outdoor recreation, conservation, hunting and aesthetics.
 Emerging management practices include managing forestlands for biodiversity, carbon sequestration and air quality.

+Foresters work for the timber industry, government agencies, conservation groups, local authorities, urban parks boards, citizens' associations, and private landowners.
+The forestry profession includes a wide diversity of jobs, with educational requirements ranging from college bachelor's degrees to PhDs for highly specialized work.